 3. Consider gentle sleep training (or coaching) for your 8, 9 or 10 week old

-If the previous steps haven’t significantly improved your 8, 9 or 10 week old’s sleep and you’ve downloaded our free e-Book, 5 Ways to Help Your Child Sleep through the Night, it’s likely your baby has sleep associations that need to be resolved with gentle sleep training.
+If the previous steps haven’t significantly improved your 8, 9 or 10 week old’s sleep and you’ve downloaded our free e-Book, 5 Ways to Help Your Child Sleep Through the Night, it’s likely your baby has sleep associations that need to be resolved with gentle sleep training.
 Ideally, you’d get a professional assessment of your baby’s sleep challenges, but if you feel certain a dependence on parental help is part of the issue, then you may want to consider gently sleep coaching your baby towards more independent sleep.
-This essentially involves helping your baby learn to fall asleep with less help from you – overtime and with plenty of reassurance and comfort from you along the way.
-Given your baby’s age and our experience, however, we do feel strongly this should be done using a very hands-on, gentle sleep coaching method which limits crying.
+This essentially involves helping your baby learn to fall asleep with less help from you – over time and with plenty of reassurance and comfort from you along the way.
+Given your baby’s age and our experience, however, we do feel strongly this should be done using a very hands-on, gentle sleep coaching method that limits crying.

 Not sure where to begin?
 Check out Gentle Sleep Training Explained + 5 Strategies